moosemoose22/Dynamic-interactive-maps/README.md

 sudo npm install -g express-generator

-Once everything's set up, you can create admin2 topojson by running this:
+### To create web-ready topojson for a country in the db
+For France, for example, run:
 nodejs makeCountryAreaGEOJson.js FRA

-##### Cities
-npm install csv
+I've also been working with:
+Spain (ESP), Andorra (AND), and Monaco (MCO)